-During his subsequent rise to power as a Dark wizard, Gellert built a prison, Nurmengard, to hold his opponents, over the door of which the slogan “For the Greater Good” was carved (DH18).
+During his subsequent rise to power as a Dark wizard, Gellert used his castle, Nurmengard, as a prison to hold his opponents, over the door of which the slogan “For the Greater Good” was carved (DH18).
 Although he was well aware of Grindelwald’s abuses of power and evil actions, Dumbledore avoided having to confront his former friend because he was afraid Grindelwald would tell him who it was that had cast the spell that killed Ariana — and Dumbledore was terrified that it might have been him.
 However, Dumbledore eventually had to try to stop Grindelwald, even at great personal cost.

 The spectacular final battle between Dumbledore and Grindelwald took place in 1945, the final year of World War Two, and the year that Voldemort finished Hogwarts.
 In the end, Dumbledore won the duel and took Grindelwald’s wand, the Elder Wand of Deathly Hallows fame.
 This battle was such a notable event that it is featured on Dumbledore’s Chocolate Frog card as one of the three things Dumbledore is particularly famous for (PS6).
 Grindelwald was imprisoned in Nurmengard (DH18), where he remained until his murder by Voldemort in 1998 (DH23).